StanChart makes plans to grab London yuan market share

-StanChart (STAN.L)(2888.HK) said on Monday it will cooperate with Agricultural Bank of China (ABC) (1288.HK) to provide yuan clearing services in the UK, helping financial institutions and corporates execute yuan transactions.
+StanChart said on Monday it will cooperate with Agricultural Bank of China (ABC) to provide yuan clearing services in the UK, helping financial institutions and corporates execute yuan transactions.

 "We think London is the place where the RMB will develop in the West, just given the depth of London's capabilities," said Peter Sands, Standard Chartered Bank's chief executive officer during a visit to Beijing.